 Nancy owns Professional Movement Solutions, LLC where she works privately with adults and teaches specialized fitness classes both in person and virtually.
 Her online classes are increasingly popular with participants enrolled from across the country.
+Nancy currently partners with Oasis Rochester and OLLI/USF to provide a variety of classes and lectures.
 She holds a degree from the University of Buffalo in Physical Therapy and from SUNY College at Oswego in English/Writing Arts.
-She regularly serves an engaged community via her Living Well Academy blog.
+She publishes articles regularly via her Living Well Academy blog.
 She is a published author, popular speaker and a certified mentor with SCORE.
 Before gaining her physical therapy degree in her 30s, Nancy worked as a marketing and public relations professional at major firms in New York City and Rochester, NY.

 A self-described athlete, Nancy continues to stay active playing golf, pickleball, biking as well as exercising regularly.
 While managing her own injuries along the way she’s had to make some choices, but stopping isn’t one of them.